juvu/DayTrade-SwingTrade/Millennial Stock Trading.md

 * Large cap
 	* Holds gap really well
 	* Company has solid fundamentals
-	* Long with the premarket high or the consolidation area
+	* Long with the pre-market high or the consolidation area
 * Penny stock
-	* Beat down daily chart with no solid news with desending pattern
+	* Beat down daily chart with no solid news with descending pattern
 		* Look for bag holders in the daily chart
 		* Check sec filing for potential dilution
 		* Short the gap down
-	* Has confirmed deal with wellknown names
+	* Has confirmed deal with well known names
 	* Breakout
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODQyMDk0MDYsLTIwODg3NDY2MTJdfQ
+eyJoaXN0b3J5IjpbLTE4OTM4NjcxODksLTIwODg3NDY2MTJdfQ
 ==
 -->